-- From "Our Mission Statement" ~ UNC School of Education
+- From "At a Glance" ~ UNC School of Education

 The Conceptual Framework of the School of Education

 "The School of Education is committed to diverse, equitable, democratic learning communities.
 As a result, candidates are expected to acquire and apply the knowledge, skills and dispositions that prepare them to support the development and education of all students.